 Glen Taylor, Owner

-Suki Dardarian, Senior Managing Editor and Vice President
+Suki Dardarian, Editor and Senior Vice President

 Derek Simmons, Chief Creative Officer

 Colleen Stoxen, Deputy Managing Editor for Newsroom Operations

 Chase Davis, Deputy Managing Editor/Digital Strategy and Technology